 The Council Cabinet considered a report on Proposed Modification of Discretionary Home to School Transport Services.
 The Council's budget approved on 2 March 2009, included the proposal to withdraw the Council's discretionary transport provision that was provided predominantly for children that lived less than two or three miles from school.
 The estimated financial saving included in the budget proposals was £280,000 to be made over two years.
 In order to deliver the £280,000, Council Cabinet needed to be advised of the detailed implications of the proposals and approve any recommendations in the light of this information.
-The report set out the implications of these proposals and considered the results and analysis of a public consultation exercise, a scheme impact assessment and a financial assessment of the situation with various options and mitigating measures that could be considered by Members.
+The report set out the implication exercise, a scheme impact assessment and a financial assessment of the situation with various options and mitigating measures that could be considered by Members.